The Family Development Matrix

 Pathway to the Prevention of Child Abuse and Neglect Project

-The Family Development Matrix, Pathway project provides an integrated family assessment tool for case management and outcomes evaluation in county-based service networks and tribal programs in California.
-Its primary purpose is to provide family support staff the capacity to utilize with the family a comprehensive assessment to identify strengths and issues of concern.
-Together they identify and the worker tracks the effectiveness of interventions, case management activity and family engagement in reaching family-directed goals.
-The project utilizes the Pathway to the Prevention of Child Abuse and Neglect interventions and Family Strengthening Protective Factor goals to assist agencies in developing an intervention strategy integrated with the case management system.
+The Family Development Matrix is an integrated family case management and outcomes evaluation assessment.
+It is located in collaborative service networks and tribal communities throughout California.
+A primary purpose is to provide family support staff the capacity to utilize a comprehensive assessment with a family.
+The worker tracks family strengths and their issues of concern, the effectiveness of best practice interventions, and both the case management activity and family engagement based on family-directed goals and empowerment plan.
+The project utilizes the researched Pathway to the Prevention of Child Abuse and Neglect interventions that are aligned to the Family Strengthening Protective Factor goals.

 For additional information visit our CONTACT page and submit an email to Jerry Endres.